davidben/x509-policy-graph/draft-ietf-lamps-x509-policy-graph.md

 ## Limit Certificate Depth

+The policy tree grows exponentially in the depth of a certification path, so limiting the depth and certificate size can mitigate the attack.

-X.509 validators typically already allow limiting the depth of a certificate chain.
-This can limit the attack, however a large depth limit may still admit attacks.
-By modifying the example in {{exponential-growth}} to increase the number of policies asserted in each certificate, an attacker could still achieve O(N^(depth/2)) scaling or higher.
+However, this option may not be viable for all applications.
+Too low of a limit may reject existing paths which the application wishes to accept.
+Too high of a limit may still admit a DoS attack for the application.
+By modifying the example in {{exponential-growth}} to increase the number of policies asserted in each ertificate, an attacker could still achieve O(N^(depth/2)) scaling.

 ## Limit Policy Tree Size